ryan-c-lewis/art/README.md

 ![The Love of God](/pics/2025_03_TheLoveOfGod.png)

 One frequent theme was a sense of combining small and large scales, as seen in the piece below.
 It is simultaenously a zoomed-in view of a small cairn (i.e. a pile of rocks marking a hiking trail), but also a zoomed-out cosmic tornado at the death of Christ on the cross.
 Often I found myself captivated by symbolic resonances between things like this, as well as the mixture of feelings associated with the different scales.
-In this case, the zoomed-in scale of the cairn feels calm to me while the zoomed-out scale feels intense.
-Sitting with the combination of these things allows me to gently sort out my fragmented inner world.
+In this case, the zoomed-in scale of the cairn felt calm to me while the zoomed-out scale felt intense.
+Sitting with the combination of these things allowed me to gently sort out the fragmented and confusing parts of my inner world.

 ![Cosmic Cairn](/pics/2025_04_CosmicCairn.png)